Your Sound Makes the Difference

 Chord scale and key remain underdetermined with no ramifications.
 This is the fundamental approach that nimbu exploits.

 Only if you want to improvise correctly with the additional tension tones, you have to pay attention to the appropriate assignment of the scales.
-But also here nimbu provides you with valuable information.
+But also here nimbu provides you with valuable information. nimbu also shows you the so-called avoid tones of the chord scales, which you can only play melodically to the chord respectively have to avoid in chords.

 The chord scales give all your accompaniments the available tones for additional transitions, more complex chords, riffs, bass lines, arpeggios, melodic lines etc. They are your lever to play the accompaniment completely with chords or one hand.
 Don't be impressed by names like lydian, mixolydian etc. They are like major (ionic) and minor (aeolian) simple scales with 7 tones and characteristic intervals.
 Scales that enrich and characterize your accompaniment with their additional tones.